Overview of Financial Ratios

 Return on Equity

-Return on equity (ROE) measures the business’s ability to use its invested capital (from shareholders) to generate income.
+Return on equity (ROE) measures the business’s ability to use its invested capital (from shareholders) and retained earnings to generate income.
 The invested capital comes from shareholders investments in the company’s shares and its retained earnings and is leveraged to create profit.
-The higher the return, the better the business is doing at using its investments to yield a profit.
+The higher the return, the better the business is at using its investments to yield a profit.
 The formula for return on equity is:

-Average shareholders’ equity is found by dividing the sum of beginning and ending shareholders’ equity balances found on the balance sheet.
-The beginning shareholders’ equity balance in the current year is taken from the ending shareholders’ equity balance in the prior year.
+Average total equity is found by dividing the sum of beginning and ending total equity balances.
+But how do we find these balances?
+The beginning total equity balance in the current year is taken from the ending total equity balance in the prior year.

 For Mistborn Trading, we will use the net income figure and assume no preferred dividends have been paid.
 The return on equity for the current year is:

-The higher the figure, the better the business is using its investments to create a profit.
+The higher the figure, the better the business is using the investments by shareholders and past profits to generate further profit.
 Industry standards can dictate what is an acceptable return.

 The entire spreadsheet and solutions for the horizontal analysis, vertical analysis and ratio analysis is provided below.
 Check out the formulas used in Excel to make it easier to conduct this analysis.